Kamianka, Cherkasy Oblast

 It is a countryside town approximately 300 km southeast from Kyiv, located on the bank of the Tiasmyn River.

 Government

 Until 18 July, 2020, Kamianka served as an administrative center of Kamianka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
 The area of the Kamianka Raion was merged into the Cherkasy Raion.

 History

 Kamianka is known as an artist's colony, in which Prince Grigory Potemkin, the Russian national poet Alexander Pushkin, the composer Pyotr Ilyich Tchaikovsky, and other freethinkers and war heroes during the Napoleonic Wars era worked.
 Kamianka was also one of the chief centres of the Southern Society of the Decembrists.

+Population

+According to the 2001 Ukrainian census, the city's population was 15,109.
+Ukrainians accounted for 94.8% of the population and Russians for 4.3%.
+Ukrainian was the native language for 95.8% of the population, and Russian for 4%.

 Culture

 Kamianka has its own historical-cultural open-air museum with monument-protected constructions, collections and parks.